History of Savannah Guthrie in Timeline

 On July 9, 2012, Savannah Guthrie's first day as co-anchor of Today alongside Matt Lauer.

-In 2012, Savannah Guthrie replaced Ann Curry as co-anchor of Today.
+In 2012, Savannah Guthrie replaced Ann Curry as the co-anchor of Today.

-2012: Hosted Macy's Thanksgiving Day Parade and Rockefeller Center Christmas tree lighting
+2012: Hosts Macy's Thanksgiving Day Parade and Rockefeller Center Christmas Tree Lighting

 Since 2012, Savannah Guthrie has hosted the Macy's Thanksgiving Day Parade on NBC and the annual Rockefeller Center Christmas tree lighting.